-60 See §§ 1.7 & 1.8 below.
+62 See §§ 1.7 & 1.8 below.

-61 See § 1.12 below on automatic revocation of visa petitions.
+63 See § 1.12 below on automatic revocation of visa petitions.

-62 Note that if the son/daughter of the naturalized USC parent in this example qualifies as a "child" he or she may have either become an immediate relative when his or her parent naturalized, and may therefore qualify to apply for a green card immediately, or he or she may qualify for derivative citizenship, depending on the facts.
+64 Note that if the son/daughter of the naturalized USC parent in this example qualifies as a "child" he or she may have either become an immediate relative when his or her parent naturalized, and may then qualify to apply for a green card immediately, or he or she may already have become a U.S. citizen by derivation, depending on the facts.